ChopChop: a Programmable Framework for Semantically Constraining the Output of Language Models: Evaluation

 \subsection{RQ2: Overhead}

 \Cref{tab:realizability-timing} shows the average overhead of semantic constrained decoding (in ms) per generated token.
-Overhead on decoding time range from tens to a few hundred milliseconds per token, which is a very small price to pay for assurance provided by semantic constrained decoding.
+Overhead on decoding time range from tens to a couple hundred milliseconds per token, which is a very small price to pay for assurance provided by semantic constrained decoding.
 As a reference, on our hardware, CodeLlama-13B takes on average 81 ms to produce a token when unconstrained.

 To better illustrate the source of the overhead, \Cref{fig:token_generation_charts} plots the distribution of the number of tokens that are tried before finding a realizable one, for CodeLLama-7B.
-Results for other models can be found in \Cref{app:typescript_results,app:egraphs_results}.
-In general, even with semantic constrained decoding the first token tried is accepted most of the times, which is expected as typically LM only have high entropy for specific tokens that are particularly relevant to the final output.
-For instance, across all models, 94.6\% of the tokens produced during semantic constrained decoding for TypeScript pass on the first try (similarly, 95.1\% of tokens for GCD).
+Results for other models can be found in \Cref{app:typescript_results}.
+In general, even with semantic constrained decoding the first token tried is accepted most of the time.
+For instance, across all models, 96.4\% of the tokens produced during semantic constrained decoding for TypeScript pass on the first try (similarly, 96.1\% of tokens for GCD).